ruprict/oriented/README.md

 4. Commit your changes (`git commit -am 'Add some feature'`)
 5. Push to the branch (`git push origin my-new-feature`)
 6. Create new Pull Request

+# License
+Oriented uses the MIT License.
+See LICENSE.txt for details.